 Dover is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
 With a population of 30,880 people and six constituent neighborhoods, Dover is the fifth largest community in New Hampshire.

-Dover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Dover isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
 Overall, Dover is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dover who work in office and administrative support (12.09%), sales jobs (11.89%), and management occupations (9.90%).
+There are especially a lot of people living in Dover who work in office and administrative support (12.30%), sales jobs (12.21%), and management occupations (9.83%).

 Also of interest is that Dover has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Dover is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Dover is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dover residents report their race to be White, followed by Asian.
 Important ancestries of people in Dover include English, French , German, and French Canadian.

 The most common language spoken in Dover is English.
-Other important languages spoken here include French and Pacific Island languages.
+Other important languages spoken here include Other Asian languages and French.